 INSTITUTES - A Science Odyssey

-Travelling in Ukraine in 2021, I met in the city of Kharkiv a scientist who agreed to show me his laboratory classified as "National Treasure of Ukraine".
+In 2021 I met in the city of Kharkiv a scientist who agreed to show me his laboratory listed as "National Treasure of Ukraine".
 I discovered a fascinating universe that reminded me of the comic books of my childhood.
-My curiosity was aroused and I decided to find out more, embarking on a journey that took me from Ukraine to Georgia, Latvia, Armenia, Kazakhstan, Uzbekistan and Romania.
-Finally, I returned to Kharkiv at the end of 2023 to find out how scientists are facing up to the war.
+My curiosity was aroused and I decided to find out more, embarking on a journey from Ukraine to Georgia, Armenia, Latvia, Romania, Hungary, Kazakhstan and Uzbekistan.
+I also returned to Kharkiv to document the situation of scientists facing the war.

 ------------------------------